K- 5 Curriculum

 The Academy’s educational program embraces the principle of accelerated learning in which students who demonstrate mastery of knowledge and skills are included in enrichment programs.
 For new students, a child’s class assignment will be made depending on a grade level assessment.

-When we have a student that is excelling in their regular grade level classes, we sometimes send them to a higher grade level Smart Group to get instruction in an area that is above grade level.
-We also teach some sight words from higher grade levels to some of our students if they have mastered all their grade level words.
+When we have a student that is excelling in their regular grade level classes, they are given the opportunity to learn at a higher grade level Smart Group.
+We also teach standards from higher grade levels to some of our students if they have mastered all their grade level assessments.

 Skill City Tutorial Program